"A sound soul dwells within a sound mind and a sound body."

 As of the formation of Spartoi, this trope is out the window, as the 6 weapon-meister pairs included in the group have been promoted to two-star status.
 YMMV on whether Soul and Maka are still underranked.
 Soul may be a Death Scythe now, but he and Maka are still very inexperienced using the new abilities that come with being one.

 Ambiguous Gender: Crona.
 Recognized as ambiguous numerous times by characters within canon itself.
 Any person that seems to know hir gender is probably basing their hypothesis off of fan translations and unsubstantiated claims by other fans.
-The official English translations of the manga and anime use "he" simply because it's the closest English has to a widely used gender ambiguous pronoun, not because they think Crona is male.
+The official English translations of the manga and anime use "he" simply because it's the closest English has to a widely used gender ambiguous pronoun note Although using "they" would have been a much better alternative.
+While "they" is traditionally used to refer to multiple individuals at once, it's also a very common pronoun in real life to be used for people that you don't know the gender of, doesn't come with any of the unfortunate implications that the other widely used gender neutral pronoun has, and would have been easier for the audience to pick up than other gender neutral pronouns thanks to being a widely used word no matter what definition it has.
+Indeed, many real life non-binary people prefer to be referred to with "they" pronouns., not because they think Crona is male.
 There is no solid canon support for Crona being either gender, partially thanks to third-person pronouns ("he" & "she") being almost completely unused in Japanese.

 Amusing Injuries: Somewhat averted.
 In the first fight between Black☆Star and Kid, Black☆Star still has the head wound Soul accidentally gave him, even after the battle.
 Somewhat, because they don't die of comedic injuries, but averted because the injuries do last for the normal amount of time.